top of page

 Overview

 Every year around tax time, Computershare was experiencing a ~25% increase in calls which required hiring and training additional temporary staff costing the company $9-10MM.
-The dashboard I designed for this project was part of the approach to reduce these costs and keep working towards Computershare's longer term goal of increasing user self-service by expanding and improving our digital services.
+We wanted to reduce these costs and keep working towards Computershare's longer term goal of increasing user self-service by expanding and improving our digital services.

 My role